Categories: Health

 Decentralisation in health retail means breaking away from traditional gatekeepers.
 It’s about empowering individuals to access care through multiple channels—whether that’s online, in-store, or via hybrid models.
 This approach doesn’t eliminate the need for doctors or pharmacists.
 It complements them by offering alternative pathways for low-risk, high-demand products and services.

 One area where this is especially evident is in the availability of therapeutic vape products.
 These tools, often used to support smoking cessation, have become more accessible through a growing network of pharmacies.
 The emergence of therapeutic vape pharmacies reflects a broader trend toward targeted, consumer-led health solutions.
-Rather than navigating complex prescription systems, individuals can now find support through verified retail channels that prioritise ease and education.
+Rather than navigating complex prescription systems, individuals can now find support through verified retail channels that prioritize ease and education.

 Accessibility Builds Trust and Engagement